-The reason we built the School Website Requirements Checker is simple.
+The reason we built the School Website Compliance Software is simple.
 Statutory policies for schools takes up too much time.
 We were told so many times how time-consuming it is and just how difficult it is to keep on top of.
 So, we build something that makes it much, much easier.

 Try the tool and let us know what you think.

 if you enjoyed this article, get email updates (it’s free).